backupbrew/switchbrew/Main Page Header.md

 <div style="font-size: 95%">

-a wiki dedicated to homebrew on the Nintendo 3DS.
+a wiki dedicated to homebrew on the Nintendo Switch.

 </div>